SoftwareAG/c8y-docs/src/render/guides/device-sdk/cs/developing-cs-clients.html.md

 ### Accessing the inventory

-The following code snippet shows how to obtain a handle to the inventory from Java:
+The following code snippet shows how to obtain a handle to the inventory from C#:

             IInventoryApi inventory = platform.InventoryApi;